Capital.com vs Trading 212 Comparison

 Who offers more research tools, Capital.com or Trading 212?

-In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison Trading 212 has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)., neither have Autochartist, Trading Central (Recognia) and Social Trading / Copy Trading
+Both Capital.com and Trading 212 offer a complete suite of research, providing traders with these tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
+Neither have Autochartist, Trading Central (Recognia) and Social Trading / Copy Trading